 One argument against term limits was that it would mean a bunch of inexperienced legislators being manhandled by lobbyists, but lobbyists are consistently opposed to term limits.
 Why?
-Because they know they would lose their jobs to all the term-limited legislators getting into the lobbying business.
+Because they know they would lose their jobs to all the term-limited legislators using their Congressional experience and connections to get into the lobbying business.

 Limitations on time of service in legislative bodies will probably have the effect of legislators who would be more likely to: